 - The victim must have been a ‘person in being’.
 This excludes a baby in the womb

 - The victim must have died: a person is legally dead, for the purpose of murder, once their brain stem is dead

-- The victim’s death must have been caused by the act (possible failure to act) of the defendant.
-If a person dies of a disease, then this is not murder.
+- The victim’s death must have been caused by the act (or omission) of the defendant.
+If the victim dies of disease, this is not murder

 The Criminal Justice Act 2003

-The Criminal Justice Act 2003 introduced and created three broad categories of murder.
-For each category there is a starting point for the length of the sentence and then the judge in the court has the power to reduce the length of the sentence as they see fit.
+The Criminal Justice Act 2003 introduced and created four broad categories for murder.
+For each category there is a starting point for the length of the sentence, and the judge has the power to reduce the length of the sentence as they see fit.

-This is the most serious category of murder; this act of murder is considered the most heinous of crimes.
-The direction to the court with anyone convicted of a category 1 murder is that a life sentence should mean life.
-This applies to all those of 21years of age plus.
-The judges can reduce this providing they have reasonable justifications.
+This is the most serious category of murder.
+The direction to the court for anyone convicted of a category 1 murder and at least 21 years of age is that a life sentence should mean life – and a ‘whole life’ order is the starting point.
+The judges can reduce this if they have reasonable justification to do so.

 If the offender is aged 18-20, the starting point would be 30 years and if under 18, the starting point is 12 years.

 Where the offender used a firearm or explosive, the starting point is 30 years if aged 18 or over, and 12 years for an offender aged under 18.